mnemnion/QuikTest.jl/docs/src/index.md

   - 📸 **'s'**:  A snapshot test.
 This compares the _repr_ of the test line to a string of its current return value.
 This sort of test can be brittle, but is correct for testing the repr itself, and can be expedient under other circumstances.
+This uses three-argument show, which is to say, the result compared against is exactly what you will see at the REPL.
   - 🆔 **'y'**:  A type test.
 The result of the line is compared to the type of the result using `isa`.
   - 🗑 **'j'**:  Junk the line, that is, do not include it in the test.
 This is the default for lines which throw errors.
 If you want to test for the error, use:
   - ❌ **'e'**:  Error test.
 A `@test_throws` test is generated, which tests against the